sashamahalia/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Users can create an account, add/remove items to a cart and pay for products with a credit card, sort products by category.
+Site admin can use basic authentication to be able to create new categories and products.

 ## Additional Steps for Apple M1 Machines